turbot/steampipe-plugin-linear/docs/tables/linear_team.md

   not cycles_enabled;
 ```

-### List teams which are not associated with any integration
+### List teams that are not associated with any integration

 ```sql
 select